litestar-org/fast-query-parsers/README.md

-# Fast Query Parser

-This project is a rust based query string parser for python.
-It uses PYO3 and Maturin to create native rust binding in python.
+# Starlite HTTP Utils

+This library includes python utilities that use rust based native bindings.
+The purpose of these utilities is to offer superior performance to the native python implementations.

-## Setup
+## Repository Setup

 1. Run `cargo install` to setup the rust dependencies and `poetry install` to setup the python dependencies.
 2. Install the pre-commit hooks with `pre-commit install` (requires [pre-commit](https://pre-commit.com/)).

 ## Building

-1. Run `poetry run maturin build --release --strip` to create a release grade wheel.
+Run `poetry run maturin build --release --strip` to create a release wheel (without debugging info).
 This wheel can be used in tests and benchmarks.

-2. Run `poetry run python benchrmarks.py` to execute the python benchmarks.
+## Benchmarking

+There are basic benchmarks using pyperf in place.
+To run these execute `poetry run python benchrmarks.py`.

+Note: the benchmarks for `parse_qs` are not accurate because this lib's `parse_qs` also parses strings into their respective types, whereas the stdlib version just creates a dict of values.

-Contributing
+## Contributing

 - All PRs are welcome.